Szybet/InkWatchy/README.md

 - All resources like images, fonts, books are converted into variables dynamically via scripts.
 Editing images, changing font spacing is just one click. <sub>I can't believe I was the first to make this that way</sub>
 - The Ui is dynamically written.
 There are functions to do it eassly.
 Adding a new menu is just a few lines for example<sub>It's not just a collection of drawBitmap</sub>
 - It has a "manager" and design for various apps to run eassly
 - Has logs via serial.
-They can be disabled with changing one define - and the code doesn't look bad because it's a macro.
+They can be disabled that they don't get compiled with changing one define - and the code doesn't look bad because it's a macro.
 Amazing <sub>Yea, this is a feature compared to other ones I have looked at</sub>
 - Uses libraries instead of pure calls to NTP or open weather
 - Many configurable values via defines in config.h
 - Many debugging tools in config.h